andreanovellini/pacs-challenge1/Readme.md

 The following parameters are taken in input from command line thanks to GetPot: 1) theta = parameter of the theta-method; 2) N = number of time steps; 3) t0 = initial time; 4) T = final time; 5) u0 = initial condition.

-Example of execution: ./main N=150 theta=0.5 t0=0.0 T=1.0 u0=0.0 By default: N = 100, theta = 1 (Backward Euler scheme), t0 = 0.0, T = 1.0, u0 = 0.0.
+Example of execution: './main N=150 theta=0.5 t0=0.0 T=1.0 u0=0.0'
+By default: N = 100, theta = 1 (Backward Euler scheme), t0 = 0.0, T = 1.0, u0 = 0.0.

-In this directory, make produces the executable which is just called main.
+In this directory, 'make' produces the executable which is just called 'main'.
-The program is structured so that it will plot automatically the solution using GnuPlot.
+The program is structured so that it will plot automatically the solution using GnuPlot and it can be run by calling the command './main'.